storyful/multisearch/README.md

 ## Note

 The Storyful maintained version of this extension in the Google Store records usage via Google Analytics and Mixpanel.
-We only record that a search happened and not the search term or which search services were selected.
+We only record that the extension was opened and when a search is requested, not the search term or which search services were selected.

 ## Installation